-Keep Circulating the Tapes: iTunes has made all the episodes of the revival and over a hundred fights from the original run available, but still, nearly half of the material from the first four seasons (including almost all of the commentary and storylines between the fights) can't be accessed legally.
-Fortunately, a lot of the stuff has been put back up on YouTube after Viacom's lawsuit against them failed.
+- Keep Circulating the Tapes: iTunes has made all the episodes of the revival and over a hundred fights from the original run available, but still, nearly half of the material from the first four seasons (including almost all of the commentary and storylines between the fights) can't be accessed legally.
+Some content has been put back up on YouTube after Viacom's lawsuit against them failed.

-Unintentional Period Piece: One of the best examples of this trope.
-From promoting Anna Kournikova and Elizabeth Hurley as the internet's top two pinups, to billing the long-separated Bruce Willis/Demi Moore and Tom Cruise/Nicole Kidman as two of Hollywood's biggest power couples (back when not many people knew Ashton Kutcher or Katie Holmes, even), to featuring a fight between Bill Clinton and Kenneth Starr to finally settle the Lewinsky scandal, it is impossible for Celebrity Deathmatch to escape the turn-of-the-New-Millennium time period in which it aired.
+- Unintentional Period Piece: From promoting Anna Kournikova and Elizabeth Hurley as the internet's top two pinups, to billing the long-separated Bruce Willis/Demi Moore and Tom Cruise/Nicole Kidman as two of Hollywood's biggest power couples (back when not many people knew Ashton Kutcher or Katie Holmes, even), to featuring a fight between Bill Clinton and Kenneth Starr to finally settle the Lewinsky scandal, it is impossible for Celebrity Deathmatch to escape the turn-of-the-New-Millennium time period in which it aired.
 The show's pop culture reference-based humor is extremely dated and many of the celebrities featured are now far past their fame.
 To Millennials who don't have a decent understanding of late-1990s pop culture, this show is a hard watch.

-What Could Have Been: To think that this show's glory years were before the rise of Reality TV, gossip blog culture, and celebrities who got famous through social media and YouTube... and what's worse, the revived version that aired for a brief time didn't even cash in this.
+- What Could Have Been: The show originally ran before the rise of Reality TV, gossip blog culture, and celebrities who got famous through social media and YouTube and the revived version that aired for a brief time didn't even cash in this.
 Who knows what we could have seen if the revival was done well enough to stay on the air for more than two (nine episode long) seasons?

-The Scifi Spectacular episode was to have a battle between Captain Kirk and Captain Picard.
+- The Scifi Spectacular episode was to have a battle between William Shatner vs. Patrick Stewart.
 However despite even the approval of William Shatner himself, Paramount (a sister company of Viacom) pulled the plug on the idea because they weren't happy with the creators mocking their "million dollar franchise".
 Still it wasn't all bad, we ended up getting Nick Diamond's popular fight against Zatar the Alien instead.